-1. You will have eight (8) hours to complete the examination after you check it out from the UH Law Library reference desk.
-If you check out the examination at a time when the library will not accept take-home exams at the 8-hour deadline, you must turn in your exam before the library stops accepting exams that day.
-Examinations turned in the following day will be counted as late.
-You are responsible for knowing the Law Center's rules regarding when take-home exams can be picked up and turned in at the library.

-As always, provide only your exam number (not your name) on your exam.
-LL.M. students should write "LL.M." next to the exam number on their exams.
-Foreign LL.M students will have an extra hours (i.e., ten (10) total hours) to complete the exam.

-- 2. You may pick up your examination at the start of final exams period, i.e. December 1 at 9:00 am.
-The deadline to submit all final examinations is December 14 at 5:00 pm.
+- 1. You will have eight (8) hours to complete the examination after you check it out online.
+If you check out the examination at a time less than eight hours before the final deadline, you must turn in your exam before the deadline lapses (i.e., you can't take the full eight hours).
+You are responsible for knowing the Law Center's rules regarding when take-home exams can be picked up and uploaded. - As always, provide only your exam number (not your name) on your exam.
+LL.M. students should type "LL.M." next to the exam number on their exams.
+Foreign LL.M students will have an extra two hours (i.e., ten (10) total hours) to complete the exam. - 2.
+You may pick up your examination at the start of final exams period, i.e. November 29 at 9:00 am.
+The deadline to submit all final examinations is December 12 at 5:00 pm.
 We cannot accept any examinations submitted after that date. - 3.
 This examination consists of three (3) essay questions.
 Each essay has a limit on the length of your answer.
 Rather than page limits, you will have a 2,500-word limit (approximately 10 double-spaced pages) for each essay (i.e., your total exam answer should not exceed 7,500 words, or 30 double-spaced pages).
-Please remember that we do not require you to use all ten pages, and that a clear and concise five-page answer will get a higher grade than an unfocused answer that fills ten pages.
-We assume that you know the materials, so only recite definitions, quotes, background information or cases to the extent necessary to provide a cogent answer.
+Please remember that I don't require you to use all ten pages, and that a clear and concise five-page answer will get a higher grade than an unfocused answer that fills ten pages.
+You presumably know the materials, so only recite definitions, quotes, background information or cases to the extent necessary to provide a cogent answer.
 Each question will weigh equally in your final grade, so please be sure to answer each of them fully. - 4.
-This examination is open book.
+This examination is limited open book.
 You can use your own notes and any materials distributed in class or posted to the class website.
 Do not use third-party commercial materials, outlines, other texts or online resources.
 You can access and use cases or direct primary materials (e.g., treaties) if they were specifically discussed in class or directly referenced in the website.
 The answers to these questions, however, should not require extra materials. - 5.
-We are not requiring you to use the Electronic Blue Book for your typed answers.
-You are allowed to use spell checkers or other grammar software (subject to the source restrictions described above).

-6. This final examination is subject to the University and the Law Center honor codes.
-Once you have received this examination, do not discuss it with any other student until after the full examination period closes (i.e., end of day on December 14).
+You do not have to use the Electronic Blue Book for your typed answers.
+You are allowed to use spell checkers or other grammar software (subject to the source restrictions described above). - 6.
+This final examination is subject to the University and the Law Center honor codes.
+Once you have received this examination, do not discuss it with any other student until after the full examination period closes (i.e., end of day on December 12).

-CLIMATE CHANGE LAW PROFESSOR TRACY HESTER FALL 2017
+CLIMATE CHANGE LAW PROFESSOR TRACY HESTER FALL 2018